apache/trafficcontrol/docs/source/development/traffic_ops.rst

 		- t_integration/ - High-level integration tests\ [#perltest]_
 		- templates/ - Mojolicious Embedded Perl (:file:`{template name}.ep`) files for the now-removed Traffic Ops UI

-	- build/ - contains files that are responsible for packaging Traffic Ops into an RPM file
+	- build/ - Contains files that are responsible for packaging Traffic Ops into an RPM file - and also for doing the same with :term:`ORT`
-	- client/ - API endpoints handled by Go
+	- client/ - The Go client library for Traffic Ops
-	- client_tests/ - lol
-	- doc/ - contains only a :file:`coverage-zone.json` example (?) file
-	- etc/ - configuration files needed for the Traffic Ops server
+	- etc/ - Configuration files for various systems associated with running production instances of Traffic Ops, which are installed under ``/etc`` by the Traffic Ops RPM

-		- cron.d/ - holds specifications for :manpage:`cron(8)` jobs that need to be run periodically on Traffic Ops servers
+		- cron.d/ - Holds specifications for :manpage:`cron(8)` jobs that need to be run periodically on Traffic Ops servers

+			.. note:: At least one of these jobs expects itself to be run on a server that has the Perl implementation of Traffic Ops installed under ``/opt/traffic_ops/``.
+Nothing terrible will happen if that's not true, just that it/they won't work.
+Installation using the RPM will set up all of these kinds of things up automatically.

-		- init.d/ - contains the old initscripts-based job control for Traffic Ops
+		- init.d/ - Contains the old, initscripts-based job control for Traffic Ops
-		- logrotate.d/ - specifications for the Linux :manpage:`logrotate(8)` utility for Traffic Ops log files
+		- logrotate.d/ - Specifications for the Linux :manpage:`logrotate(8)` utility for Traffic Ops log files
-		- profile.d/traffic_ops.sh - sets up common environment variables for working with Traffic Ops
+		- profile.d/traffic_ops.sh - Sets up common environment variables for working with Traffic Ops

-	- experimental/ - includes all kinds of prototype and/or abandoned tools and extensions

-		- ats_config/ - an attempt to provide an easier method of obtaining and/or writing configuration files for :abbr:`ATS (Apache Traffic Server)` :term:`cache servers`
-		- auth/ - a simple authentication server that mimics the authentication process of Traffic Ops, and provides a detailed view of a logged-in user's permissions and capabilities
-		- goto/ - an Angular (1.x) web page backed by a Go server that provides a ReST API interface for mySQL servers
-		- postgrest/ - originally probably going to be a web server that provides a ReST API for postgreSQL servers, this only contains a simple - albeit unfinished - Docker container specification for running postgreSQL client tools and/or server(s)
-		- server/ - a living copy of the original attempt at re-writing Traffic Ops in Go
-		- traffic_ops_auth/ - proof-of-concept for authenticating, creating and deleting users in a Traffic Ops schema.
-		- url-rewriter-nginx/ - Docker container specification for a modification to the NginX web server, meant to make it suitable for use as a caching server at the Edge-tier or Mid-tier levels of the Traffic Control architecture
-		- webfront/ - a simple HTTP caching server written from the ground-up, meant to be suitable as a caching server at the Edge-tier or Mid-tier levels of the Traffic Control architecture

-	- install/ - contains all of the resources necessary for a full install of Traffic Ops
+	- install/ - Contains all of the resources necessary for a full install of Traffic Ops

-		- bin/ - binaries related to installing Traffic Ops, as well as installing its prerequisites, certificates, and database
+		- bin/ - Binaries related to installing Traffic Ops, as well as installing its prerequisites, certificates, and database
-		- data/ - almost nothing
+		- data/ - Contains things that need to be accessible by the running server for certain functionality - typically installed to ``/var/www/data`` by the RPM (hence the name).
-		- etc/ - this directory left empty; it's used to contain post-installation extensions and resources
+		- etc/ - This directory left empty; it's used to contain post-installation extensions and resources
-		- lib/ - contains libraries used by the various installation binaries
+		- lib/ - Contains libraries used by the various installation binaries

+	- ort/ - Contains :term:`ORT` and :abbr:`ATS (Apache Traffic Server)` configuration file-generation logic and tooling
-	- testing/ - holds utilities for testing the :ref:`to-api`, as well as comparing two separate API instances (for e.g. comparing a new build to a known-to-work build)
+	- testing/ - Holds utilities for testing the :ref:`to-api`

+		- api/ - Integration testing for the `Traffic Ops Go client <https://godoc.org/github.com/apache/trafficcontrol/traffic_ops/client>`_ and Traffic Ops
+		- compare/ - Contains :ref:`compare-tool`

-	- traffic_ops_golang/ - has all of the functionality that has been re-written from Perl into Go
+	- traffic_ops_golang/ - The root of the Go implementation's code-base

+		.. note:: The vast majority of subdirectories of :atc-file:`traffic_ops/traffic_ops_golang/` contain handlers for the :ref:`to-api`, and are named according to the endpoint they handle.
+What follows is a list of subdirectories of interest that have a special role (i.e. don't handle a :ref:`to-api` endpoint).

+		.. seealso:: `The GoDoc documentation for this package <https://godoc.org/apache/trafficcontrol/traffic_ops/traffic_ops_golang>`_

+		- api/ - A library for use by :ref:`to-api` handlers that provides helpful utilities for common tasks like obtaining a database transaction handle or accessing Traffic Ops configuration
+		- auth/ - Contains definitions of privilege levels and access control code used in routing and provides a library for dealing with password and token-based authentication
+		- config/ - Defines configuration structures and methods for reading them in from files
+		- dbhelpers/ - Assorted utilities that provide functionality for common database tasks, e.g. "Get a user by email"
+		- plugin/ - The Traffic Ops plugin system, with examples
+		- riaksvc/ - In addition to handling routes that deal with storing secrets in or retrieving secrets from Traffic Vault, this package provides a library of functions for interacting with Traffic Vault for other handlers to use.
+		- routing/ - Contains logic for mapping all of the :ref:`to-api` endpoints to their handlers, as well as proxying requests back to the Perl implementation and managing plugins, and also provides some wrappers around registered handlers that set common HTTP headers and connection options
+		- swaggerdocs/ A currently abandoned attempt at defining the :ref:`to-api` using `Swagger <https://swagger.io/>`_ - it may be picked up again at some point in the (distant) future
+		- tenant/ - Contains utilities for dealing with :term:`Tenantable <Tenant>` resources, particularly for checking for permissions
+		- tocookie/ - Defines the method of generating the ``mojolicious`` cookie used by Traffic Ops for authentication
+		- vendor/ - contains "vendored" Go packages from third party sources

-	- vendor/ - contains "vendored" packages from third party sources
+	- vendor/ - contains "vendored" Go packages from third party sources

 .. _database-management: